Elmira Kiwanis Hometown Heroes Banner Program in the City of Elmira

 Due to reaching our maximum number of 300, we are no longer accepting applications of new banners for the 2022 season.
 At present we have a waiting list for future spaces.
 If you would like to be placed on the waiting list, please send your name and phone number to the following email: email@example.com

 We are happy and pleased with the great response we've received for the past 4 years and will do all we can to accommodate future orders.
 Thank you for your understanding!

 Honoring, Educating, and Inspiring

-"The Elmira Kiwanis Club is proud to announce that we are sponsoring the Hometown Hero Banner Program in the City of Elmira.
+"The Elmira Kiwanis Club is proud to sponsor the Hometown Hero Banner Program in the City of Elmira.
 Kiwanis is an International Service Organization focused on helping children in our communities.
-We see this program as a creative way to educate and connect our young people with those who served our country in war time, going as far back as the Civil War," said Elmira Kiwanis President Sharon Sitrin-Moore.
+We see this program as a creative way to educate and connect our young people with those who served our country in war time, going as far back as the Civil War," said former Elmira Kiwanis President Sharon Sitrin-Moore.

 Elmira's Mayor Dan Mandell said, "Hometown Heroes is a wonderful way to show public appreciation for local service members."
-"Elmira has many heroes in our hometown and we are proud to honor them, admire while having the utmost respect our military."
+"Elmira has many heroes in our hometown and we are proud to honor and admire them, while having the utmost respect for our military."

 "I appreciate the work of Elmira Kiwanis with the launch of this important project, and for the City of Elmira for their assistance in making this project happen.
 This is a worthy project for our community."
 "And EDD is proud to partner with Elmira Kiwanis, the City of Elmira, local families and businesses to bring a face and a name to Elmira's Hometown Heroes, while honoring our service members and providing an educational component to our streets." said EDD's executive director, Jennifer Herrick.